nikomatsakis/team-goals-2024/index.md

 ---

-# Does not solve everyting
+# Does not solve everything

 * How does team decide which goals to take?